-Aims at further developing listening and speaking skills while learning more advanced language functions and sociolinguistics.
+Conversation Aims at further developing listening and speaking skills while learning more advanced language functions and sociolinguistics.
 Prerequisite: Completion of a Study Abroad program in Japanese, or Instructor Consent.

-JPN 311 Intermediate Reading and

-Writing in Japanese
+JPN 311 Intermediate Reading and Writing in Japanese

-Intends to develop reading and writing skills while strengthening the mastery of vocabulary, expressions, Kanji characters, and grammar.
+Writing in Japanese 3 units Intends to develop reading and writing skills while strengthening the mastery of vocabulary, expressions, Kanji characters, and grammar.
 Main reading materials are short essay and expository readings.
 Writing activities include message, letter, and journal writing.
 Prerequisite: Completion of a Study Abroad program in Japanese, or Instructor Consent.